jrasmussen-beardsleyk12/student-point-tracker/docs/data-formats.md

 Many `action`s are built-in to make them easier, such as:

 * `importUsers`: This task is able to preform an import of users into the database.
 It is required to also specify a `file` property, this file should be a CSV matching the "Student Import" section of data.
 * `jsScript`: This task is able to load and run a custom JavaScript module.
 This would allow the most freedom to accomplish whatever is wanted.
+This module should export a single function, as the default export that accepts a single parameter `context`, this will be the context access to the entire internal API.
+As determined by `./src/context.js`.

 There are also many supported values for the `schedule` such as: